syadegari/rl_projects/dqn/README.md

 The DQN algorithm contains a relatively large set of parameters, each can affect the speed of convergence to a large degree.
 Below, in Case 1, the base parameters for the case and subseuqnet cases have shown (Case 2 and 3).
 It should be noted the listed parameters are not exhaustive and there could be better choices for the hyperparameters that provide a faster convergence, but the reported cases have shown a relatively good performance for the available compute budget.

 #### Case 1: DQN Algorithm with Target Network and Prioritized Experience Replay Buffer (PER)
+Much of the hyperparameters in this section are explained in the surveying section of the document.
+Set the config class as follows (copied from the `report.ipynb`):

 ```python
 config = Config(
     seed=101, batch_size=64, n_episodes=600, lr=1e-4,